BDunnCode/cloud-project-three/README.md

 ## Create the EC2 instances

-Now that we've got the appropriate security groups made
+Now that we've created our security groups, let's generate the instances for our web delivery and database.

+### Creating the Web Server